 Zoning code administration

-- Provides planning and zoning assistance to homeowners, neighbors, developers, designers, contractors and interested citizens
+- Providing planning and zoning assistance to homeowners, neighbors, developers, designers, contractors, and interested citizens.

-- Reviews permits to ensure that all applicable zoning code standards and regulations are met
+- Reviewing permits to ensure that all applicable zoning code standards and regulations are met.

-- Processes land use reviews, which involve judgement and discretion in determining compliance with approval criteria
+- Processing land use reviews, which involve judgment and discretion in determining compliance with approval criteria.